"The moment you doubt whether you can fly, you cease for ever to be able to do it."—J. M. Barrie

 Are you ready to learn how to be (more) confident?
 Here are 10 examples of how confident people live their lives each and every day.

-They Make Bold Moves
+1. Confident People Make Bold Moves

 I dig words.
 "Bold" is one of my favorite ones.
 Bold people speak their mind.
 Bold people take risks.
 Bold people step up to challenges.
 Bold people don't hesitate to do what is best for them.
 Bold people define success on their own terms.
 Bold people don't let their past, their flaws or even their issues stop them.
 Bold people make history.